Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Astroturfing

-We observed this attack ``in the wild'' targeting Twitter trends in Turkey over multiple years and examined its behaviors.
-Additionally, we signed an account up for a free follower scheme (which phishes users' credentials by promising free followers) intentionally compromising the account and further corroborating our evidence.
-Precisely, our astrobot account involved in 580 attacks in 6 months before we logged out from all sessions.
-We now describe the attack based on our observations in order to quantify, detect and study it.
+\textbf{Basis for Definition} To define \name astroturfing, we look to the case of an attack that we observed in-the-wild that has been targeting Twitter trends in Turkey.
+To understand the attack, we created a honeypot account and signed it up for a free follower scheme that phishes users’ credentials.
+We suspected that this scheme was being used to compromise accounts for \name astroturfing attacks because the scheme was being advertised via \name astroturfing.
+Our suspicions were confirmed when our account began tweeting and quickly deleting content containing keywords of about-to-be trends.
+Precisely, our astrobot account tweeted 563 times in 6 months before we exited the scheme.
+We now describe \name astroturfing attacks on Twitter based on our observations.

-\descr{Attack Summary} The goal of this attack is clear: make a \emph{target keyword} reach trends on Twitter.
-In juxtaposition, however, the methods hint at an attempt to remain stealthy.
+\descr{Attack Summary} The goal of this attack is clear: make a topic popular.
+On Twitter, this translates to a \emph{target keyword} reaching the \emph{trends lists}.
+In contrast, however, the methods hint at an attempt to remain stealthy.

-An \name astroturfing attack is executed by a number of accounts, which we refer to as \emph{astrobots}.
-Each astrobot posts a tweet at roughly the same time.
-After a short period, these tweets are deleted again at roughly the same time.
-Each tweet involved contains the \emph{target keyword}, either a hashtag or an n-gram and only engages with the target keyword (i.e. no mention, url, or another hashtag.), which we call \emph{single engagement tweets}.
-Alongside the target keyword, each tweet contains some generated content that is enough to pass the spam filters of Twitter but not necessarily the Turing test.
-We also observe that each account involved only tweets the target keyword once per attack.
-After an attack that pushed a keyword to the trends list, other users adopt the new trend and post tweets that are not deleted.
-Some users consistently adopt a set of similar trends representing the same campaign and might be tied to attackers or clients.
-We name such users and the similar trends they consistently engage with as the \emph{interest group}.
+An \name astroturfing attack is executed by a number of accounts that are controlled by a single entity, which we refer to as \emph{astrobots}.
+Each astrobot creates a tweet at roughly the same time.
+After a short period, these tweets are deleted at roughly the same time.
+Alongside the target keyword, each tweet contains some pre-made or generated content that is enough to pass the spam filters of the platform (but not necessarily the Turing test).
+In the case of Twitter trends, we also observe that each account involved only posts with the target keyword once per attack.
+After an attack that renders a keyword trending successfully, other users adopt the new trend and post tweets that are not deleted. \Figref{fig:ex} shows the tweeting and deletion patterns of different astroturfing attacks with distinct non-adversarial behavior patterns.

-\Figref{fig:ex} shows tweeting and deletion patterns of different astroturfing attacks: the first three are examples of \name astroturfing involving the same astrobot behavior but different non-astrobot behavior, and the last is a negative example.

 \definecolor{green_dot}{HTML}{15534c} \definecolor{yellow_x}{HTML}{a57d50}

 {\mathcal{P}} {\mathcal{D}} {\mathcal{A}}